All Episodes

 That is pretty impressive.

-You're going to be the third guy in the three bases, Will and Renee.
+Anyway, you're going to be the third guy in the three bases, Will and Renee.

-We've got our fed guys.
+We've got our third guy.

 I'm sorry.

-We're just enjoying the show.
+Enjoying the show.

-But, you know, he rode the Darth Vader buses in middle America and did his impression of the evil emperor.
+But, you know, he rode the Darth Vader buses in Middle America and did his impression of the evil emperor.

-He's saying, you know, we need class warfare.
+He's saying, you know, we need class warfare and could feel the hatred go through your veins.

 Yes.

-Hate people who have what you don't.
+You know, covet, be jealous, hate people who have what you don't.

 And now we're getting the use the force, pass the bill now.

-It's a head dance three to five seconds on either side but when you look at what he said and you you know we were sitting there listening apparently you were but uh I I prefer to just read it.
+But when you look at what he said, and we were sitting there listening, apparently you were, but I prefer to just read it.

-I would rather just had a plan that we could dive into but there was no plan.
+I would rather just had a plan that we could dive into, but there was no plan.

-And let me tell you where I was coming from two years ago when he demanded to come speak to a joint session even though he has to be invited.
+Two years ago, when he demanded to come speak to a joint session, even though he has to be invited, that's a little rude to demand to be invited.

 I don't want to misrepresent the president's plan.

-But I would like to know where do I get a copy of the president's plan, the president's actual bill so I don't misrepresent it.
+But I would like to know where do I get a copy of the president's plan, the president's actual bill, so I don't misrepresent it.

-Her exact words mark were I think he was talking about a set of principles.
+Her exact words, Mark, were, I think he was talking about a set of principles.

-You know you guys are going to come up with a trillion and a half in cuts by Christmas heck just add another half trillion.
+You know, you guys are going to come up with a trillion and a half in cuts by Christmas.

-You know there's our cuts.
+You know, there's our cuts.

 There's the plan.

-I know what it's gonna say.
+And I can already tell you, I know what it's going to say.

-It's well, uh now you're gonna do two trillion cuts by Christmas, just add another half trillion.
+Well, now you're going to do two trillion cuts by Christmas.

 Yeah, yeah.

-Uh and it's just absurd.
+It's just absurd.

-Uh and that we're burst not just uh we we we've gone beyond not just America's ability to fund this scale of government, but actually we're getting to the stage where we're going beyond the planet's ability to fund this scale of spending in Washington, and yet he just airily comes along and uh after the charade of negotiating this uh highly minimal token cuts for fiscal year twenty twelve.
+It's been about the understanding that we're living beyond our means and that we're bursting not just we've gone beyond not just America's ability to fund this scale of government, but actually we're getting to the stage where we're going beyond the planet's ability to fund this scale of spending in Washington.

 There were cuts.

-I they were just too small, I didn't see them.
+I didn't see them.

 Okay, thank you.

-Yeah, it's a rounding error.
+Yeah, it's a rounding era.

 We're talking about uncontrolled spending.

-And and then he comes in, pass this right away, and all the teachers will go back to work.
+And then he comes in, pass this right away, and all the teachers will go back to work.

 You know what, Mark?

-The teachers would only go back to work if we passed a bill that says all of the billions coming into Washington uh for the Department of Education.
+The teachers would only go back to work if we passed a bill that says all of the billions coming into Washington for the Department of Education.

 Just get rid of the Department of Education.